Holmes-Benchmark/holmes-evaluation/README.md

 </div>

 This repository is part of the [Holmes 🔎 benchmark](https://holmes-benchmark.github.io).
-It provides code to evaluate a language model on Holmes 🔎, the comprehensive option, or FlashHolmes ⚡, the efficient variant.
+It provides code to evaluate a language model on Holmes 🔎, _the comprehensive option_, or FlashHolmes ⚡, _the efficient variant_.

 # 🔎 How does it work?